ColeTownsend/pokemon-go-guide/pages/pokemon-go-terms-explained/index.md

 Used to level up your Pokemon.
 Gained by capturing any Pokemon.
 You can also accrue Stardust by controlling a gym.

 ##### <a href="/glossary/candy/">Candy</a>
 Used to evolve and level up your Pokemon.
 Candy is typed, it only works with Pokemon that share its type.
 Is acquired through capturing the same Pokemon.
-You also receive candy from hatching [Eggs](#eggs).
+You also receive candy from hatching [Eggs](/glossary/eggs/).

 ##### <a href="/glossary/eggs/">Eggs</a>
 The egg of a Pokemon.
-Putting the Egg in the [Egg Incubator](#egg-incubator) and walking 5k or 10k causes the egg to hatch.
-These are obtained at Pokestops.
+Putting the Egg in the [Egg Incubator](/glossary/egg-incubator/) and walking 5k or 10k causes the egg to hatch.
+These are obtained at [Pokestops](/glossary/pokestop/).

 ##### <a href="/glossary/incense/">Incense</a>
-Used to lure pokemon.
+Used to lure Pokemon.
 Times out after 30 minutes.
-Not quite as effective as a [Lure Module](#lure-module)
+Not quite as effective as a [Lure Module](/glossary/lure-module/)

 ##### <a href="/glossary/lure-module/">Lure Module</a>
-Lures Pokemon towards a Pokestop for 30 minutes.
+Lures Pokemon towards a [Pokestops](/glossary/pokestop/) for 30 minutes.
 Very effective.